falcosecurity/falco-website/content/en/docs/source.md

 ### Build Falco

+You can skip this on Ubuntu 18.04.

 ```bash
 apt install libssl-dev libyaml-dev libncurses-dev libc-ares-dev libprotobuf-dev protobuf-compiler libjq-dev libyaml-cpp-dev libgrpc++-dev protobuf-compiler-grpc libcurl4-openssl-dev libelf-dev
 ```

+If you are on Ubuntu 18.04, instead of `cmake ..` do `cmake -DUSE_BUNDLED_DEPS=ON ..`.

 ```bash
 git clone https://github.com/falcosecurity/falco.git